wp-plugins/tagaroo/README.txt

 == Changelog ==

+= 1.4.3 =

+* JavaScript fix.

+= 1.4.2 =

+* Additional JavaScript fix.

+= 1.4.1 =

+* Fixed compatibility issues with newer versions of jQuery delivered with WordPress 3.0.

+= 1.4 =

+* Added functionality where you can select a paragraph or part of the post and click the 'Suggest Tags' to fetch fetch appropriate tags and photos for only selected text

 = 1.3 =

 Tagaroo 1.3 will now identify 50 event types (up from 33 in the last version).
 We have made minor changes to the suggested tag names for some events.